pmaxwellward/manual/README.md

 ## Contributing

+If you are an enthusiastic linguist interested in writing high-quality and efficient English for the VCV manual, I am looking for you!

 This repo is like a wiki, but you must send a quality pull request to gain direct push access.
 Fork this repo, make a quality improvement, and open a pull request.
 If I accept it, I will add you as a repo maintainer so you can push to `master` directly.